Shirazi Turk: Gender of the Turk

-A suggestion by Hafez's editor Qasem Ghani that the Turk might have been the son of Shah Shoja', one of the rulers of the time, is dismissed as "improbable" by Hillmann in view of the fact that "Turk" usually simply means "beloved" and that the phrase had already been used by Saadi.
+A suggestion by Hafez's editor Qasem Ghani that the Turk might have been the son of Shah Shoja', one of the rulers of the time, is dismissed as "improbable" by Hillmann since "Turk" usually simply means "beloved" and that the phrase had already been used by Saadi.

 Notes on individual verses

 Arberry (1946) points out that most of the features of this ode are traditional stock motifs from Persian love poetry, and he quotes some lines of Saadi where the same themes recur.

 Verse 1

 The xāl-e Hendū ("mole of an Indian" i.e. dark in colour) was regarded as a symbol of beauty on the face of the beloved.
 The phrase also appears in a ghazal of Saadi, quoted by Arberry, in which Saadi contrasts the darkness of the mole with the paleness of the beloved's face: